In order to add a block editor to your module, add the block editor field to your module form:

 1php artisan twill:make:componentBlock Namespace/Name2php artisan twill:make:componentBlock namespace.name3php artisan twill:make:componentBlock name

-These blocks will be placed under App\View\Components\Twill\Blocks
+These blocks will be placed under App\View\Components\Twill\Blocks.

 While the rendering blade file looks the same, there is no longer a form blade file.